 • Avoid junk foods.
 Processed and refined foods loaded with sugar, unhealthy fats, antibiotic residues, GMOs, and artificial additives harm and lower the numbers of friendly gut flora necessary for proper digestion and health.2

 • Reinforce the troops.
 Supplementing with a high quality, time-released probiotic such as PRO-15 introduces some of the most helpful bacterial species in existence to your personal microbial army.
 For extra immune support during these uncertain times, it’s helpful to also include a tailored formula like Immune Defense or Hyperbiotics Immune.

 • Nourish your gut bugs.
 Living probiotics need prebiotic fiber (found in many plant foods) to really thrive.
 Unfortunately, it’s challenging to get enough prebiotics in your diet.
-Stirring an organic prebiotic powder into your favorite foods and beverages helps your probiotic friends to stay well fed and healthy so they can return the favor by keeping you at the top of your game.
+Stirring an organic prebiotic powder into your favorite soft foods and smoothies helps your probiotic friends to stay well fed and healthy so they can return the favor by keeping you at the top of your game.

 4. Create an Active Lifestyle

 But the gifts of exercise go even farther—all the way down to the gut level, as well as all the way up to the brain.
-Active folks tend to have more beneficial gut bacteria than those who are inactive, and exercising moderately improves mood, reduces stress, and can even keep your brain young by increasing hippocampus size and improving memory.6,7
+Active folks tend to have more beneficial gut bacteria than those who are inactive, and exercising moderately improves mood, reduces stress, and can even keep your brain young by increasing hippocampus size and improving memory.6

 To get moving: